lambdaclass/concrete/ROADMAP.md

     prove surface obtains obligation context, statuses, replay commands, nearest-lemma hints, and check targets from `ObligationCore`, not from a private prove/report reconstruction path.
-17. Add a migration parity gate after each migrated obligation family: compare old and new human reports, JSON, policy behavior, stable ids, counterexamples, solver provenance, and proof-workspace output on the existing corpus before deleting the old path.
+17. [DONE] Add a migration parity gate after each migrated obligation family: compare old and new human reports, JSON, policy behavior, stable ids, counterexamples, solver provenance, and proof-workspace output on the existing corpus before deleting the old path.
+(Served by the report-views, prove-views, redteam, and snapshot gates.)
-18. Collapse the duplicate obligation models so there is ONE truth source, then delete the old report/prove/policy-specific models and walkers.
+18. [MOSTLY DONE] Collapse the duplicate obligation models so there is ONE truth source, then delete the old report/prove/policy-specific models and walkers.
-    `ObligationCore` is today a lossy
-    projection of `Report.VC` (it drops `smtHash`/`smtQuery`/`solver`/
-    `dischargeMode`/`leanReplay`, and never carried the contract/proof-link
-    presentation fields), so consumers still read `VC`/`ProofCore.Obligation` directly and `ObligationCore` is a leaf, not the hub.
-Making it the hub is a prerequisite for #14/#15/#16 being real consumers rather than consistency gates, so this is staged, each sub-step verified byte-identical before the next:
+    The records are now UNIFIED: there is one `structure Obligation` in `Report`, `abbrev VC := Obligation`, and `ofVC` is lossless (it enriches view fields only). `ObligationCore` is the hub, not a leaf — so 18a–18d are done.
+(The earlier "lossy projection / leaf, not the hub" description no longer holds;
+    corrected 2026-06-15.)
+Each sub-step was verified byte-identical:
     - 18a.
-Widen `ObligationCore.Obligation` to a SUPERSET of the VC surface (solver provenance, discharge mode, replay) and make `ofVC` lossless.
+[DONE] Widen the record to a SUPERSET of the VC surface (solver provenance, discharge mode, replay) and make `ofVC` lossless.
 Pure addition — no output change.
     - 18b.
-Make `--report vcs` render from `ObligationCore` (not `VC`), byte-identical — the first real report-as-view over the hub.
+[DONE] Make `--report vcs` render from the hub, byte-identical — the first real report-as-view over the hub.
     - 18c.
-Make the audit VC summary and the obligation JSON consume the hub, byte-identical.
+[DONE] Make the audit VC summary and the obligation JSON consume the hub, byte-identical.
     - 18d.
-Fold the `ProofCore.Obligation` proof-status surface into the hub and reduce `Report.VC` to a view/alias (or delete it).
-No obligation family may keep two live truth sources.
-Add `scripts/tests/check_no_duplicate_obligation_walkers.sh` to fail on reintroduced family-specific collectors or report-side recomputation.
+[DONE] Fold the `ProofCore.Obligation` proof-status surface into the hub (`ofProofStatus`) and reduce `Report.VC` to an alias.
+No obligation family keeps two live truth sources. `check_no_duplicate_obligation_walkers.sh` fails on reintroduced family-specific collectors or report-side recomputation.
     - 18e.
-Delete compatibility shims that allow reports, policies, or prove to bypass the hub: no `collectVCs`-only report path, no policy-side `compute*Quals` side channel, no prove-side obligation reconstruction, and no proof-status-only table that is not projected from the hub.
+[PARTIAL] Delete compatibility shims that allow reports, policies, or prove to bypass the hub: no `collectVCs`-only report path, no policy-side `compute*Quals` side channel, no prove-side obligation reconstruction, and no proof-status-only table that is not projected from the hub.
+REMAINING:
+      `renderContracts` (`--report contracts`) is still a hub-bypassing parallel discharge path — the last shim to remove (tied to #15).
     - 18f.
-Add a negative source guard:
+[DONE] Add a negative source guard:
       `scripts/tests/check_obligation_single_truth_source.sh` must fail if new
       code introduces `Report.VC` as a storage model, a second proof-status obligation record, or a family-specific scoped walker outside the approved collector/backend adapters.
-    The presentation-rich reports (`--report contracts`, `--report proof-status`) convert to literal hub consumers only once their fields live in the model;
+    The presentation-rich report `--report contracts` converts to a literal hub consumer only once its contract-clause presentation fields live in the model;
-    until then the #15 consistency gate holds them to the ledger.
+    until then a #15 parity gate must hold it to the ledger (not yet present — this is the open work).
-19. Add the Phase 3 validation artifact: one fixture project that exercises every migrated obligation kind and proves the ledger is the only truth source by checking contracts, VCs, proof status, audit, policy, JSON, workspace, replay, and release-bundle output for the same stable ids.
+19. [DONE] Add the Phase 3 validation artifact: one fixture project that exercises every migrated obligation kind and proves the ledger is the only truth source by checking contracts, VCs, proof status, audit, policy, JSON, workspace, replay, and release-bundle output for the same stable ids.
 Use